Mental Health CareConnect

 We believe wellness is more than just physical health.
 We want to support Boeing employees and their families by providing quicker and more convenient access to mental health care, consultation, and resources.

-When you connect with a provider through Mental Health CareConnect, you will speak to a psychiatrist.
+If you choose to connect with a psychiatric provider through Mental Health CareConnect, you will speak to a psychiatrist.
 Psychiatrists have earned a medical degree (MD or DO) and specialize in assessing and treating mental health conditions.
 They are well-versed in medications and can make recommendations about types of therapy that could help with treatment.
 All of the adult and pediatric psychiatrists who are part of Mental Health CareConnect have extensive experience in common mental health conditions such as depression and anxiety, and many specialize in specific conditions (e.g. bipolar disorder, addictions) and populations (e.g. children and adolescents, adults and/or older adults).

 If a child (under the age of 18) reaches out, our policy is to talk to you or you and your child together, but we do not speak with minors alone.